-- 1. All candidates must attend a mandatory Candidates Briefing before their candidacy is confirmed.
-Details of this briefing can be found in 'Elections Dates' on the website and in the Elections Guide.
-If you cannot attend contact Tim at j.appleby@worc.ac.uk at the earliest opportunity and we will arrange an alternative. - 2.
-Campaigning cannot begin until 12 noon on Friday 4th March 2022.
+- 1. All candidates must attend a mandatory Candidate Training Day before their candidacy is confirmed.
+Details of this can be found in 'Elections Dates' on the website and in the Elections Guide.
+If you cannot attend, contact the SU Elections Team at suelections@worc.ac.uk at the earliest opportunity and we will arrange an alternative. - 2.
+Campaigning cannot begin until 10:00 on Monday 26th February 2024.
 This includes publicly announcing that you are running.
 If you are unsure of what this means, please check with us. - 3.
 Candidates are responsible for the actions of their campaign team and supporters.
 This includes campaign activities and spending on campaign materials. - 4.
 Candidates and campaigners are not permitted to interfere with another candidate's campaign materials. - 5.
 Candidates and campaigners should respect students' personal space.
 For example, candidates should not disturb students who are studying in the Hive/Peirson. - 6.
-Negative campaigning in which you attack, intimidate or bully another candidate physically, verbally or in writing is strictly prohibited. - 7.
-The use of coercion or bribery in order to obtain votes is not permitted.
+Negative campaigning in which you attack, intimidate, or bully another candidate physically, verbally or in writing is strictly prohibited. - 7.
+The use of coercion or bribery to obtain votes is not permitted.
 For example, you cannot ask people to vote for you in return for something. - 8.
 Candidates and campaigners must seek permission from lecturers before campaigning in lectures. - 9.
 Candidates and campaigners must seek permission from the committee before you campaign at Network, Society or Sports Club meetings or events. - 10.
 Candidates and campaigners cannot campaign during Students' Union meetings. - 11.
 Candidates and campaigners who are employed by the Union as student staff must not campaign while they are working for the Students' Union.
 Candidates must not wear any uniform provided by the Union when campaigning.